zazuko/travertin/README.md

 # Requirements

-A SPARQL Enpoint with your Archival Documents.
-Currently the software points to the swiss archival instituts endpoint.
+A SPARQL endpoint with your archival documents.
+By default the software points to the Swiss archival institutions endpoint.

 # Installation
 ## NPM